catboy1357/2D-Platformer-Project/README.md

 # 2D-Platformer-Project
-Im learning unity, never built a game and so this is my first real project.
+Im learning unity never built a game, and so this is my first actual project.
+Any pull requests or bug reports are welcome! :)